 The Idaho State Physician Assistant Program has developed a HIPAA policy for students.
 Every student will be required to review this policy and sign that they have read it.
-They will also be required to take a HIPAA test.
 Documentation will be placed in the student's file.
-Violations of HIPAA policy will result in disciplinary action including evaluation by the academic affairs committee and may include dismissal from the program.
+Violations of HIPAA policy will result in disciplinary action including evaluation by the Academic Affairs Committee and may include dismissal from the Program.